RafaelGSS/blog/priv/posts/network-performance.md

 Cloudflare or another proxy will hide the real RTT, the result performed by `ping` is only to Cloudflare servers, in those cases, I recommend you to ping directly the webserver IP if available.

-## Improve
+## Improve HTTP/1.1 communication

 Well, at this point I'll assume that the reader understands what is the impact of performance in applications and has set up their boundaries and goals.

 Obviously, the application monitor is up to the reader to define, it is out of context for this article, so make sure that before any optimization you have the proper tools to measure it.

+For web applications, I strongly recommend a tool such as [https://www.webpagetest.org/](https://www.webpagetest.org/) to give insights before any early optimization.

 > Remember: The best TCP communication optimization is avoid to send unnecessary packages.

-// TODO:
-- Domain sharing for fetch resources by browser (limited to 6 connections by domain)
-- Request pipelining
-- Webpage Test recommendation

-### Improving HTTP/1.1 communication
+The main browsers nowadays limit HXR requests by domain and commonly the limit is set to 6 connections per domain.
+For HTTP/1.1 this statement is very important since for every resource requested (CSS, JS, Images) uses an connection.
+It means that when the client uses HTTP/1.1 connection they are able only to fetch 6 resources in paralellel.

+Since the limit of connection is per domain, a well adopted approach is to use domain sharding to serve multiple resources.

+However, is important to notice that **for every resource requests a RTT is added on the top**.

 Besides the TCP Normal workflow, the are are few adjustments up to do in order to optimize the HTTP/1.1 communication.

 - Use Connection Keep-Alive.
 By default in HTTP/1.1 the connection keep-alive is enabled by default, but if you are using HTTP/1.0 or prior (really!) make sure to enable the keep-alive.
 The keep-alive was back-ported to HTTP/1.0 and enabled by the header `Connection: Keep-Alive`.
 TCP Connection reuse is critical to improving performance.
 - Send fewer bits (Sorry JSON API Spec lovers)
-- Increase TCP CWND (Initial Congestion Window) — WHY?
+- Increase TCP CWND (Initial Congestion Window).
 - Use CDN's to locate the bits closer to the client.
 - Upgrade the server kernel to the latest version.
 - Compress transferred data properly.

+// TODO: request pipelining

 ## HTTP/2